Colin McEnroe: Career

 In January 2019, McEnroe began writing a weekly column for Hearst's Connecticut newspapers, including the Connecticut Post, the New Haven Register and the Stamford Advocate.

-McEnroe hosted a hilarious, bad-boy weekday afternoon drive talk show on WTIC that was too risky for this conservative venue, and he was laid off by the station in a "cost-cutting" move in December 2008.
+McEnroe hosted a talk show on WTIC that was cancelled in December 2008.

-McEnroe then secured the post to which he truly aspired with a weekly afternoon show on WNPR in 2009.
+McEnroe then secured a post with a weekly afternoon show on WNPR in 2009.

 McEnroe has moderated the Connecticut Forum for a record-setting ten times, including a panel featuring Anthony Bourdain, Alice Waters and Duff Goldman.
 In 2013, under the auspices of the Mark Twain House, he interviewed Stephen King.

 In the 2008–2009 season, McEnroe and Edward Cumming reformatted the Hartford Symphony Orchestra's Connections series.
 He has performed his own spoken word pieces twice with the orchestra under Carolyn Kuan.
 In 2017, McEnroe teamed up with Kuan and director Eric Ort to create a series of monologues juxtaposed with the movements of Liszt's "Faust."
 The production featured actors Crystal Dickinson and Ward Duffy.

 In 2016, the Colin McEnroe Show won First Place in the Interview category of the Public Radio News Directors awards, for his hour-long conversation with Hal Holbrook.
 Also in 2016, Ira Glass, speaking to a national conference of public radio program directors, cited the Colin McEnroe Show as his example of a local program using humor and innovation effectively.
 A subsequent conversation between the two men became an episode of The Pub, a national podcast about public radio.
 In February 2011, McEnroe and his radio staff were featured on the cover of Hartford Magazine.

 In 2011, he became a contributor to Bicycling magazine, where he wrote a column about taking up the sport.